-11.1.4.2 Pollution During Construction
+11.1.4.4 Pollution During Construction

 Construction also contributes to greenhouse gas (GHG) emissions, whereas rail transportation reduces them due to efficiency in freight train transportation when compared to truck transportation.
-The construction of the LGA project will generate 332 million tons of CO2 equivalent, valued at 145 million dollars.
+The construction of the LGA project will generate 332.5 million tons of CO2 equivalent.
 The deforestation required for the BDHR amounts to 113,615 CO2 equivalent, close to half of the BDH-associated externalities.
-The figure below illustrates the proportion of pollution emanating from the heavy machinery and generators used during construction.
+Periodical maintenance work will generate an additional 44,077 tonnes for a total of 376,575 tons of construction and work-related pollution.
+The figure below illustrates the proportion of pollution emanating from the heavy machinery and generators during construction.

-Figure 11-3: Machine and Generator GHG emissions during construction
+Figure 11-3: Machine and Generator GHG emissions during construction and maintenance work

-The pollution created by the use of heavy machinery and generators during the construction will come at a social cost of 175 million dollars.
+The pollution created using heavy machinery and generators during the construction will come at a social cost of 212 million dollars, as shown in Table 11-12.
+Erreur !
+Source du renvoi introuvable.